-Standing seam roofs are most commonly manufactured from galvanized or galvalume steel and range in gauge from 18 for the heavier structural products (rarely used residentially) to a lighter 26 or even 28 gauge for simpler projects.
-Gauge 24 and 26 are the most common for residential steel standing seams.
-Some high quality standing seams, like Classic's ClickLock Premium Standing Seam are manufactured in heavy gauge aluminum ranging typically from .032" to .050" with .032" common for residential applications.
+Standing seam roofs are most commonly manufactured from galvanized or galvalume steel and range in gauge from 18 for the heavier structural products to a lighter 26 or even 28 gauge for simpler projects.
+Gauge 24 and 26 are the most common for steel standing seams.
+Some high quality standing seams are manufactured in heavy gauge .032" thick aluminum.

-Many standing seam systems, like ClickLock, come with an entire array of preformed flashings.
+Many standing seam systems come with an entire array of preformed flashings.
 These flashings help reduce installer error and help ensure a watertight roof for many decades to come.
 Flashings for true standing seam systems usually need to be custom-made for each job in order to exactly meet the pitch and other geometry of each individual roof.